 You can even make instant pot spaghetti and meatballs for a short cut.
 The Instant Pot will cook the pasta along with everything else!

 In this baked spaghetti recipe, I use sour cream to round out the sauce.
 You could use 8 oz of cream cheese with very similar results.
 If you really want to knock their socks off with a creamy cheese sauce, try my baked spaghetti with cream cheese.
 It’s one of my favorite pasta bakes!

 Can I Use Chicken Instead?

 I love chicken spaghetti, and you could certainly make this baked spaghetti recipe into a pasta and chicken bake that your family will love.
-You should also check out my cheesy chicken spaghetti or my chicken spaghetti with rotel tomatoes.
+You should also check out my chicken spaghetti with rotel tomatoes.
 They’re both fabulous pasta recipes with loads of chicken and out of this world flavor!

 Can This Be Made With A Mexican Twist?

 One of the best things about pasta is how versatile it is!
 Want to infuse a little south of the border flavor?
 Go for it!
 Check out my Mexican spaghetti for inspiration.
 Taco spaghetti is a fun way to change up your taco night!